shivalimavi/Forecasting-Employee-Attrition-Rate/README.md

 ## Models
 Various models, including logistic regression, random forest, KNN, Gaussian Naive Bayes, and Support Vector Machine, are employed.
 Models are assessed based on accuracy, precision, recall, F1-score, and ROC-AUC.
 The Random Forest Classifier performs best with 99.2% accuracy.

+## Model Evaluation
+Models are evaluated on all features, important features, and grid CV variations.
+Random Forest Classifier and K-nearest neighbor achieve over 94% accuracy.
+Gaussian Naive Bayes performs well, while logistic regression underperforms.

+## Limitations and Conclusion
+Acknowledging potential bias in the target variable, the study suggests using additional metrics like AUC ROC score, sensitivity, specificity, and f-1 score.
+The report concludes by emphasizing the importance of identifying attrition risks for strategic employee retention.